Veha0001/DemodAPK/README.md

-# DemodAPk
+# DemoAPk

-DemoAPk is a Python-based APK modification tool designed to allow users to easily modify Android APK files with a user-friendly interface.
-The tool includes features such as renaming package names, modifying resources, and adjusting application metadata.
+DemoAPk is a tool for modifying and editing the APK package name that has been decoded by [APKEditor](https://github.com/REAndroid/APKEditor) and includes a patcher for editing binary files.

 ## Features